zachvalenta/notes-sw/comp-sci/ml.md

 * `psychology.md` interviewing
 * `work.md` industry > Stack Overflow

+HOWTO
 * discrete pieces
 * ask it to ask clarifying questions to help it make better decisions
-* use a framework
-> analyze this report by first summarizing key points, then evaluating the data, and finally suggesting improvements
+* use a framework e.g. "analyze this report by first summarizing key points, then evaluating the data, and finally suggesting improvements"
+> isn't this just a user-defined system prompt? is there a separate word for that?
 * when working with documents, ask it to extract the relevant quotes
 * ask to give options
 * ask it to do better